shawazi/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ```

 <Callout type="warning" title="Don't forget about npm">
-The Anchor documentation doesn't mention [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), but it is critical for `anchor init` to generate tests and the package.json.
+The Anchor documentation doesn't mention [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), but it is critical for `anchor init` to generate the tests directory and the package.json.
 </Callout>

 The output for the latest versions as of 09/25/24 is: